CDAGaming/CraftPresence-Mirror/README.md

 * `asProperWord(input, avoid ?: false, skipSymbolReplacement ?: false, caseCheckTimes ?: -1)` - Converts input into a
   Properly Readable String
 * `replaceAnyCase(input, from, to)` - Replaces Data in a String with Case-Insensitivity
-* `hasAlphaNumeric(input)` - Whether the specified string contains alpha-numeric characters
+* `hasAlphaNumeric(input)` - Whether the specified string contains alphanumeric characters
 * `isColor(input)` - Determines whether an inputted String classifies as a valid Color Code
 * `removeRepeatWords(input)` - Removes Duplicated Words within an inputted String
 * `formatAddress(input, returnPort ?: false)` - Formats an IP Address based on Input